State Law Background

 - Give local law enforcement discretion to deny a handgun license for either concealed or open carry.

-In 2015, Oklahoma had the 8th highest number of gun deaths per capita among the states.
-According to data compiled by Mayors Against Illegal Guns, Oklahoma had the 19th highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Oklahoma were recovered after being used in crimes in other states at the 19th highest rate among the states.
-Oklahoma supplied more than twice as many crime guns to other states than it imported from other states.
+In 2016, Oklahoma had the 5th highest number of gun deaths per capita among the states.
+Oklahoma had the 23rd highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Oklahoma were recovered after being used in crimes in other states at the 23rd highest rate among the states.
+Oklahoma supplied nearly four times as many crime guns to other states as it imported from other states.

 Oklahoma Firearms Laws